Pierre-Wamiz/Deadlock/README.md

 ```
 docker-compose run deadlock bin/console deadlock b
 ```
 You will get a deadlock in the first process.
+The deadlock process is explained in deadlock-scheme.jpg.

 ## Teardown